 Many Jews who become Catholic call themselves Hebrew Catholics because Hebrew is historically associated with Abram the Hebrew, who received the eternal election in the everlasting covenant with God, and whom Melchizedek blessed with bread and wine foreshadowing Rabbi Yeshua.

 Who is a Jew?
-Rabbi Paul, a Jew Acts 26:4–6 speaking of Jews, makes the relevant distinction: “As regards the gospel they are enemies of God, for your sake; but as regards election they are beloved for the sake of their forefathers.
-For the gifts and the call of God are irrevocable” Rom 11:28–29.
-We understand Judaism as a religion, but also as a tribe.
-Rabbi Paul means by “enemies of God” that they do not believe that Rabbi Yeshua is God’s Mashiakh as the Gospels affirm.
+Rabbi Paul, a Jew Acts 26:4–6 speaking of Jews, makes the relevant distinction: “As concerning the gospel, indeed, they are enemies for your sake: but as touching the election, they are most dear for the sake of the fathers” Rom 11:28.1 We understand Judaism as a religion, but also as a tribe.
+Rabbi Paul means by “enemies for your sake” that they do not believe Rabbi Yeshua is God’s Mashiakh as the Gospels affirm.

 God promised Abram, “To your descendants I will give this land” Gen 12:7.
 The history and destiny of Abram’s descendants, God’s chosen Hebrew Gen 14:13 people, were forever bound to the promised land.
 As regards the election, “The gifts and the call of God are irrevocable Rom 11:29.